Generalization Properties of NAS under Activation and Skip Connection Search: Numerical Validation

 \subsection{DARTS experiment}

-In this section we employ a typical NAS algorithm, DARTS \cite{liu2019darts}, to assess our theoretical results on activation functions and skip connections.
+In this section we employ a typical NAS algorithm, DARTS \citep{liu2019darts}, to assess our theoretical results on activation functions and skip connections.
 We select Fashion-MNIST~\citep{xiao2017fashion} as a standard benchmark.
 Details about Fashion-MNIST are shared in~\cref{ssec:dataset}.

-{\bf Search space and search strategy:} Our search space is defined by Eq.~\eqref{eq:problem_setting_parameter_space} on skip connections, activation functions, and weight parameters.
-We follow the search strategy with \citet{liu2019darts} in a two-level scheme, one is for weight parameter search $\bm W$ and the other is for architecture search $\{\bm \alpha, \bm \sigma \} $, which results in the final optimal architecture $\{ \bm \alpha^*, \bm \sigma^*, \bm W^* \}$.
+{\bf Search space and search strategy:} Our search space is defined by~\cref{eq:problem_setting_parameter_space} on skip connections, activation functions, and weight parameters.
+We follow the search strategy of \citet{liu2019darts} in a two-level scheme, one level is for weight parameter search $\bm W$ and the other level is for architecture search $\{\bm \alpha, \bm \sigma \} $, which results in the final optimal architecture $\{ \bm \alpha^*, \bm \sigma^*, \bm W^* \}$.
 Different from \citet{liu2019darts}, the activation function search and the skip connection search in our setting is independent.
-To obtain $\bm \sigma^*$, we use the softmax function to normalize their weights and choose the specific activation function with the highest probability in each layer.
+To obtain $\bm \sigma^*$, we use the softmax function to normalize the weights and choose the specific activation function with the highest probability in each layer.
 To obtain $\bm \alpha^*$, we initialize each entry $\alpha_l = 1/2$ ($l\in[L-2]$), constrain it to $[0,1]$ during training, and retain the skip connection when $\alpha^*_l > 1/2$.